anchor

 6. Leopard Seals Have Few Natural Predators

 While leopard seals prey on many other marine mammals, they do not have many natural predators in the wild.
-Commercially hunted in the past, nowadays the only natural predator is the killer whale (Orca).
+As apex predators, only killer whales (orcas) prey on adult leopard seals in the Southern Ocean.
+Commercially hunted in the past by humans, nowadays the only significant natural predator is the killer whale.
+Given that leopard seals have few natural predators, their conservation status according to the IUCN (International Union for Conservation of Nature) Red List is of least concern.
 With few predators and a wide range of prey being part of their diets, they are able to adapt to food availability in their habitats and can live up to 26 years.
 Hence, their conservation level is of least concern.
+While leopard seals dominate the ecosystem as apex predators, interactions with humans reveal a surprising behavioral complexity.
+While encounters between humans and leopard seals are usually dangerous and highly discouraged, a few people have experienced a softer side of these apex predators.

 7. They Have Been Known to Feed Humans

-Leopard seals eat penguins and occasionally they are willing to share a meal!
-Paul Nicklen, a famous National Geographic photographer, experienced a highly unusual seal encounter on one of his trips to Antarctica.
+Leopard seals eat penguins, and occasionally they are willing to share a meal!
+Photographer Paul Nicklen experienced a highly unusual seal encounter on one of his trips to Antarctica.
 One leopard seal observed the lonely traveler in Antarctica, and thinking he may need food for survival, kept bringing him dead penguins.
-Deeming him useless to hunt and survive by himself, the female leopard seal also kept following him around, checking up on him and seemingly nurturing him.
+Deeming him useless to hunt and survive by himself, the female leopard seal brought him penguins for food.
+She also kept following him around, checking up on him and seemingly nurturing him.

 8. Leopard Seals Can Also Be Dangerous

 Not all human encounters with leopard seals have been as pleasant as Paul Nicklen’s experience.
 While attacks on people are generally rare, they can turn serious or even fatal.
-In 2003, a British marine biologist was attacked by a leopard seal and dragged underwater.
-As Paul Nicklen put it in an interview with National Geographic in 2014: When you get in the water with a wild animal, you’re essentially giving yourself to that animal because, as humans, we’re quite helpless and vulnerable in the water.
+In 2003, Kristy Brown, a British marine biologist, was attacked and dragged underwater by a leopard seal.
+As Paul Nicklen put it in an interview with National Geographic in 2014, When you get in the water with a wild animal, you’re essentially giving yourself to that animal because, as humans, we’re quite helpless and vulnerable in the water.
 You are at the seal’s mercy.
+A safe way to encounter these incredible animals is on one of our Antarctic expedition cruises!
+Our guides know how to keep you and the wildlife safe during landings and Zodiac excursions while finding the best viewing spots.
+We follow strict wildlife protocols and keep the required minimum distance according to Antarctic Treaty guidelines to make encounters safe for both wildlife and travelers!

 Leopard Seals Can Also Be Dangerous